shashiksingh786/shashiksingh786/README.md

 # Shashi Kiran Singh

 ## 🚀 About Me
-I am a **Sr. Lead Engineer at FIS**, specializing in **Full-Stack Development** with expertise in **.NET Core, C#, Angular 15+, Microservices, EF Core, CI/CD Pipelines (BitBucket, Jenkins, Harness)**, and **Application Security**.
-My passion lies in building scalable, secure, and high-performing applications while fostering agile methodologies.
+I am a Senior Lead Engineer at FIS, specializing in Full-Stack Development with deep expertise in .NET Core, C#, Angular 15+, Microservices, EF Core, and CI/CD pipelines (BitBucket, Jenkins, Harness).
+I am passionate about designing and delivering scalable, secure, and high-performing applications, with a strong focus on application security and agile methodologies.
+Beyond technical execution, I thrive in driving engineering excellence, mentoring teams, and fostering innovation to build solutions that align with business goals and enhance user experience.

 ## 💼 Professional Experience
 ### **FIS** | Sr. Lead Engineer | Aug 2018 - Present